-- Need help selecting classes. - Wonder how your transfer credit from previous schools will apply to your certificate or degree goal at Rio Salado. - Need help determining which associate degree you should pursue. - Are interested in transferring to a university. - Have questions about any of the programs at Rio Salado. - Would like a checksheet that lists all the courses you need to take to meet your academic goal. - Would like assistance making a semester by semester plan to complete your program.
+- Need help selecting classes. - Wonder how your transfer credit from previous schools will apply to your certificate or degree goal at Rio Salado. - Need help determining which associate degree you should pursue. - Are interested in transferring to a university. - Have questions about any of the programs at Rio Salado College. - Would like to review your progress towards your Rio Salado College program. - Would like assistance making a semester by semester plan to complete your program.